gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

 4. The count to pass to gl.drawXXX and whether or not to call gl.drawArrays or gl.drawElements

-So, a simple simplification would be to make an array of things to draw and in that array put the 4 things togehter
+So, a simple simplification would be to make an array of things to draw and in that array put the 4 things together

     var objectsToDraw = [
       {